 The "dissertation" field will be a recognized area of study, connected to the student's dissertation interests.
 The student and advisor will work together to determine which courses to take, which readings to emphasize, and so on.
-Once eligible for comps, an exam will be given in this "specific" area where the student will answer 2 out of 3 possible questions in a period not to exceed 8 hours.
+Once eligible for comps, an exam will be given in this "specific" area where the student will answer 1 out of 2 possible questions.

-The "chronological period" field of U.S. history will map out a chronological period $(18^{th}, 19^{th}, or 20^{th} \text{ century})$.
-Once eligible for comps, a "chronological" field exam will be given, where the student will answer 2 out of 3 possible questions, at the discretion of the advisor, in a period not to exceed 8 hours.
+The "chronological period" field of U.S. history will map out a chronological period (18th, 19th, or 20th century).
+Once eligible for comps, a "chronological" field exam will be given, where the student will answer 1 out of 2 possible questions, at the discretion of the advisor.

-The "outside" field can be geographically outside the U.S., Public History, or thematically outside the field of history, so a student and advisor can craft a field in economics, sociology, quantitative research, or many others.
+The "outside" field can be geographically outside the U.S., or in Public History, or thematically outside the field of history, so a student and advisor can craft a field in economics, sociology, quantitative research, or many others.
 If the third field is a non-U.S. history area, the advisor will arrange for a department faculty member who specializes in that area to write and grade comprehensive questions for the student in that field.
-The structure of the exam will be the same as outlined for the general area of U.S. history.
 If the third field is outside the discipline of history, the advisor with the approval of the Graduate Director will determine the manner in which the student will demonstrate competence in the field.
 The student's performance in the non-history seminars will play a role in that decision.
-Once eligible for comps, an "outside" exam will be given where the student will answer 2 out of 3 possible questions in a period not to exceed 8 hours.
+Once eligible for comps, an "outside" exam will be given where the student will answer 1 out of 2 possible questions.